 Peaches and Cream Ice Cream

 • Can I use evaporated milk to make ice cream?
 No, condensed milk is a must as it has all the water removed.
 Evaporated milk is not the same thing.

 • Can I make this with other fruit?
 Absolutely.
-In fact, I’ve already done a blackberry version of this ice cream.
+In fact, I’ve already made a blackberry version.
 You can do it with almost any fruit, just keep the other ingredients the same.

+Peaches and Cream Ice Cream